hello/user-guide/content/sleep-pill/maintain-pill.md

 prev: /sleep-pill/battery-change
 next: /score/your-score
 title: maintaining sleep pill
-weight: 5
+weight: 6
 ---

 ## Maintaining your Sleep Pill

-Keep on your pillowcase or keep on your fitted sheet
+Keep your Sleep Pill on your pillowcase.
+Remove before washing.

-Remove when washing
+Use a soft, clean, lint-free cloth to clean Sense and Sleep Pill.
+Do not use liquids or abrasive solutions.